But many folks make the mistake of putting the chair rail at the wrong height — a mistake that can make a room feel lopsided and out of proportion.

 Correct Height for Chair Rail Molding

-Most experts place chair rails at 1/3 the distance of the ceiling height.
+Most experts place chair rails at one-third the distance of the ceiling height.
 For a standard 8-foot ceiling, they should be installed about 32 inches from the floor.
-Hull cautions that most people install chair rails too high on their walls, as in the image below.
+Hull cautions that most people install chair rails too high on their walls.

 Chair Rail Size and Cost